casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Setting modalities

 The following command will invoke the `set_approval_for_all` entrypoint on your instance of CEP-85, directing it to set a modality of the contract instance.
+The account sending this deploy must be on the `admin_list`.

 ```json